Short-io/ios-sdk-example/README.md

 }
 ```

+**⚠️ Note**: Both `apiKey` and `domain` parameters is deprecated.
+Use the instance's configured API key instead.
+Call initialize(apiKey:domain:) before using this method

 ### 🔐 Secure Short Links (Encrypted)

 If you want to encrypt the original URL, the SDK provides a `createSecure` function that uses AES-GCM encryption.